 You should report your case of food poisoning to The Foods Standards Agency.
 They will be able to trace the source of contamination and put a stop to it.
 To make their job a little easier, it helps if you:

 - Try to find out if other people were affected or you were the only one

 - Names and address of witnesses could prove useful

 - List what and where you have eaten in the previous 48 hours

 - If you still have the suspect food, freeze it to preserve it

 - Keep al the relevant receipts such as supermarket till receipts and restaurant bills.

 Then make you injury claim

-After you have recovered and reported the case to the FSA, you should contact Accident Advice Helpline for help in using your injury lawyer in Minffordd.
-Call 0800 180 4123 for all the help and support you will need.
+After you have recovered and reported the case to the FSA, you should contact Accident Advice Helpline.
+We can provide you with help claiming compensation in Minffordd.
+Call 0800 689 0500 for all the help and support you will need.
 You can also reach us on your mobile by calling 0333 500 0993.
 We are the experts in dealing with personal injury compensation claims.
 Contact us today to find out if we can help you claim compensation.